Griezmann agrees to £280,000-a-week Man Utd deal - Nigeria Today

 Griezmann agrees to £280,000-a-week Man Utd deal

+Griezmann previously expressed reservations — revealed by SunSport last month — about United qualifying for next season’s Champions League.

+However, he has been given assurances about other signings and an increase in the original contract offer.

-The post Griezmann agrees to £280,000-a-week Man Utd deal appeared first on Nigerian Pilot: Nigerian Newspaper.
+The post Griezmann agrees to £280,000-a-week Man Utd deal appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG